Merit Award

 Nominations must be submitted in writing by National Society EUROTOX Members, by EUROTOX Speciality Sections, or by at least 3 individual EUROTOX members.
 Nominations have to be motivated, including a short cv and a list of 5 to 10 key publications, and must reach the Secretary-General by January of the year for consideration.
 The Awardee is invited to the Congress were he/she will be presented with an award.

-Pictured in photo, EUROTOX President Dr. Thomas Weiser with Merit Award Prof. Ivonne Rietjens during the EUROTOX2024 congress opening held in Copenhagen, September 8, 2024.
+Pictured in photo: EUROTOX President Dr. Thomas Weiser with Merit Award recipient Andrea Terron during the EUROTOX2025 congress opening held September 14, 2025, in Athens, Greece.

 Past award recipients